makinacorpus/php-api-generator/README.md

  - Generated code is TypeScript.
  - Target generated code directory is `%kernel.project_dir%/assets/src`.
- - Entities to generated are looked up using either API Platform configuration or Doctrine ORM entities configuration as a fallback.
+ - Entities to generated are looked up using either API Platform configuration or Doctrine ORM entities configuration as a fallback (_API Platform is not implemented yet_).
  - Considering you are using Symfony defaults, your entities are in the `App\Entities\` namespace, then the generated TypeScript code will be placed in the `%kernel.project_dir%/assets/src/interfaces/index.ts` file.

 All paths, behaviour, language, are configurable.

 ## Doctrine ORM integration

 Per default, if you do not configure the Symfony bundle, it will generate interfaces for all entity classes.
 Classes that are types for properties of those entities, or superclasses will be generated as well.

 ## API Platform integration

+_API Platform is not implemented yet._

 If present, all entities carrying the `#[ApiResource]` attribute will have their interfaces generated, no matter those entities are managed using